- Visceral fat, also known as toxic fat, is hidden inside your body on and around your vital organs.

 Most fat is stored underneath the skin and is known as subcutaneous fat.
 That is the fat that is visible and that you can feel.
 The rest of the fat in the body is stored around your internal organs, including your heart, liver and intestines.
 This is visceral fat.

 Visceral fat produces more toxic substances than subcutaneous fat, so it is more dangerous.
-Even in thin people, having a greater proportion of visceral fat carries a range of health risks.
+Even in thin people, having visceral fat carries a range of health risks.